dblsBR/dblsBR/README.md

-- Hi, my name is Daniel and I am a Industrial Engineering Ph.D. student at Clemson University.
+- Hi, my name is Daniel and I am an Industrial Engineering Ph.D. student at Clemson University.
 - I am interested in the theory and applications of network optimization.
 - I am currently working in two broad projects:
-*   (1) efficiently modeling and disrupting human trafficking networks,
+*   (1) modeling efficient disruption of human trafficking networks,
 *   (2) methods for estmating the survival signature and the reliability of heterogeneous networked systems.

 - You can reach me at: dlopesd@clemson.edu